prmehta24/Conversational-Booking-Agent/README.md

     * Fixed CORS issue with backend.
     * Cleaned up logs in frontend.
     * Updated addMessage function in frontend to send a POST request to the backend addMessage endpoint.
+* 5 hours complete:
+    * Found out that OpenAI API was paid.
+Surveyed free OpenAI API alternatives and decided on the Gemini API.
+    * Got the API key, made a .env file, and tested out the API.

 # Instructions to Run
 * To active virtual env with git bash: 'source .venv/Scripts/activate'